-Our winter has been mild, especially as of late, but I still find myself craving a warm bowl of soup more often this time of year.
+This time of year, I always find myself craving a warm bowl of soup.
 I consider myself a ninja in the kitchen when it comes to making soup.
 I pretty much always have the makings of a decent soup that I can throw together in a pinch.

 So, when I'm dining out and order soup, I have high expectations.
 I'm looking for unique flavor, fresh ingredients and extra preparations that I wouldn't get from my own "creations."
 Local cafes, restaurants, and eateries here in Hendricks County are serving up an impressive selection of soups - from savory, slightly sweet to spicy.
 Keep warm this season with some of these suggestions.